MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-iaas-vm-disks-managed-unmanaged.md

 **Q: Is Azure Backup available when using Standard SSDs?**

-**A:** Yes, Azure Backup is now available.
+**A:** Yes.
+Azure Backup is now available.

 **Q: What is the benefit of using Standard SSD disks instead of HDD?**

 **A:** Standard SSD disks deliver better latency, consistency, availability, and reliability compared to HDD disks.
-Application workloads run a lot more smoothly on Standard SSD because of that.
-Note, Premium SSD disks are the recommended solution for most IO-intensive production workloads.
+Therefore, application workloads run much more smoothly on Standard SSD.
+Premium SSD disks are the recommended solution for most IO-intensive production workloads.

-**Q: Can I use Standard SSDs as Unmanaged Disks?**
+**Q: Can I use Standard SSDs as unmanaged disks?**

-**A:** No, Standard SSDs disks are only available as Managed Disks.
+**A:** No. Standard SSDs disks are available only as managed disks.
 </details>

-## Migrate to Managed Disks
+## Migrate to Azure Managed Disks

 <details>
   <summary>Click here to expand this section.</summary>

-**Q: Is there any impact of migration on the Managed Disks performance?**
+**Q: Is there any effect of migration on managed disk performance?**

-**A:** Migration involves movement of the Disk from one Storage location to another.
-This is orchestrated via background copy of data, which can take several hours to complete, typically less than 24 Hrs depending on the amount of data in the disks.
-During that time your application can experience higher than usual read latency as some reads can get redirected to the original location, and can take longer to complete.
-There is no impact on write latency during this period.
+**A:** Migration involves transfer of the disk from one storage location to another.
+This is orchestrated through background copy of data.
+This can take several hours to complete — typically, less than 24 hours, depending on the amount of data on the disks.
+During that time, your application can experience higher-than-usual read latency because some reads can get redirected to the original location and, therefore, take longer to complete.
+There is no effect on write latency during this period.

-**Q: What changes are required in a pre-existing Azure Backup service configuration prior/after migration to Managed Disks?**
+**Q: What changes are required in a pre-existing Azure Backup service configuration prior to or after migration to Managed Disks?**

 **A:** No changes are required.

-**Q: Will my VM backups created via Azure Backup service before the migration continue to work?**
+**Q: Will my VM backups that were created through Azure Backup service before the migration continue to work?**

-**A:** Yes, backups work seamlessly.
+**A:** Yes.
+Backups work seamlessly.

-**Q: What changes are required in a pre-existing Azure Disks Encryption configuration prior/after migration to Managed Disks?**
+**Q: What changes are required in a pre-existing Azure Disks Encryption configuration prior to or after migration to Managed Disks?**

 **A:** No changes are required.

-**Q: Is automated migration of an existing virtual machine scale set from unmanaged disks to Managed Disks supported?**
+**Q: Is automated migration supported for an existing virtual machine scale set from unmanaged disks to Managed Disks?**

-**A:** No. You can create a new scale set with Managed Disks using the image from your old scale set with unmanaged disks.
+**A:** No. You can create a new scale set for Managed Disks by using the image from your old scale set for unmanaged disks.

-**Q: Can I create a Managed Disk from a page blob snapshot taken before migrating to Managed Disks?**
+**Q: Can I create a managed disk from a page blob snapshot that was taken before a migration to Managed Disks?**

-**A:** No. You can export a page blob snapshot as a page blob and then create a Managed Disk from the exported page blob.
+**A:** No. Instead, you can export a page blob snapshot as a page blob, and then create a managed disk from the exported page blob.

-**Q: Can I fail over my on-premises machines protected by Azure Site Recovery to a VM with Managed Disks?**
+**Q: Can I fail over my on-premises computers that are protected by Azure Site Recovery to a VM that has managed disks?**

-**A:** Yes, you can choose to failover to a VM with Managed Disks.
+**A:** Yes.
+You can choose to fail over to a VM by that has Managed Disks.

-**Q: Is there any impact of migration on Azure VMs protected by Azure Site Recovery via Azure to Azure replication?**
+**Q: Is there any effect of migration on Azure VMs that are protected by Azure Site Recovery through Azure-to-Azure replication?**

-**A:** No. Azure Site Recovery Azure to Azure protection for VMs with Managed Disks is available.
+**A:** No. Instead, Azure Site Recovery Azure-to-Azure protection for VMs that have Managed Disks is available.

-**Q: Can I migrate VMs with unmanaged disks that are located on storage accounts that are or were previously encrypted to managed disks?**
+**Q: Can I migrate VMs that have unmanaged disks that are located on storage accounts that are or were previously encrypted to managed disks?**

 **A:** Yes.
-You can migrate VMs with unmanaged disks that are located on storage accounts that are or were previously encrypted to managed disks.
 </details>

-## Managed Disks and Storage Service Encryption
+## Managed disks and storage service encryption

 <details>
   <summary>Click here to expand this section.</summary>

 **Q: Is Server-side Encryption enabled by default when I create a managed disk?**

 **A:** Yes.
-Managed Disks are encrypted with server-side encryption with platform managed keys.
+Managed disks are encrypted by using server-side encryption and platform-managed keys.

 **Q: Is the boot volume encrypted by default on a managed disk?**